next-theme/theme-next-docs/source/docs/third-party-services/external-libraries.md

 NexT enables animation effect by default which is supported by Anime.js and Animate.css, so it will wait for JavaScript loaded to show content.
 If you need speed you can set this section `enable` to `false` to disable it.

 Edit {% label primary@theme config file %} and set the needed values under the `motion` to fit your demand.
+You can preview all Transition variants here: [NexT Animation Effect Preview](https://theme-next.js.org/animate/).

 ```yml next/_config.yml
 # Use Animate.css to animate everything.